JoaquimEsteves/Default-VSC-Python-Project-Setup/README.md

 Easy setup for python projects with visual studio code

-The `setup.cfg` should be dropped in your main project directory, and the settings.json should go into the `.vsc` folder
+The `mypy.cfg` should be dropped in your main project directory

 ### Provisioning of the virtual environment